 All new and renewal license applications shall be filed with the Office of the City Clerk on State of Wisconsin approved application forms.
 No other form will be accepted.
 A new application shall include respective Auxiliary Questionnaire for each member of the legal entity, Schedule for Appointment of Agent, proof of responsible beverage server's course (if applicable), copy of FEIN, copy of State Seller's permit, and a copy of proof of control of the premise (i.e., lease or purchase agreement).
 A minimum \$50.00 processing fee and publication fee (\$60.00 - new application, \$20.00 - renewal application) must be paid prior to the processing of the license application.
-All remaining fees, including outstanding debt to the City, must be paid prior to the issuance of the license.
+All remaining fees, including outstanding obligations to the city, must be paid or subject to an agreed-upon payment arrangement prior to the issuance of the license.